 I’ve lived in Murcia, Zaragoza and now Alicante Spain and work as an English teaching assistant at public primary/secondary schools.
-I don’t have any teacher training but I’m learning every day as I teach English, Art and Natural Science in years 1-12.
+I don’t have any formal teacher training but I’m learning every day as I teach English, Art and Natural Science in years 1-12.

 I am an employee of the Ministry of Education (the Spanish Government).
 I am on a student visa which allows me to work here for the duration of the school year (beginning of October- end of May).
 I work 12-16 hours per week.
 I receive health insurance and a monthly salary of 700-1000 euros.
 Before you gasp at that figure please take into account that the cost to rent a room is 200-300 per month.
 This is a living wage.
 If this program sounds appealing to you please read on.